 The surface of a lotus leaf is an example of superhydrophobicity.
 On a superhydrophobic surface, the contact angle is greater than 150o, meaning almost no wetting of the surface by the liquid takes place.
 This leads to the second property associated with lotus plants — the ability to stay spotlessly clean.
 As rain falls on a superhydrophobic surface like the lotus leaf, the water droplets roll easily off the leaf surfaces (see Figure 3).
 As the droplets travel along the leaves, they pick up any dirt or other matter they encounter along the way.
 This process keeps the lotus leaves dry, clean and free of pathogens such as bacteria and fungi.

 The self-cleaning and water-repellent qualities of superhydrophobic surfaces have the potential for many practical applications.
+Refer to the associated activity Exploring the Lotus Effect for students to explore and compare the superhydrophobic water-repellent and "self-cleaning" properties of the lotus leaf and cloth with a synthetic superhydrophobic coating.
 House paints, roof tiles and various surface coatings are already on the market (see Figure 3).
 These products are examples of "biomimicry."
 By understanding how the lotus leaf and other plants create superhydrophobic surfaces by using a two-tiered surface layer, engineers have created human-made surfaces that "mimic" the properties of the natural ones.
 One of the most interesting uses of human-made superhydrophobic surfaces are fabrics made by Nano-Tex™ and other manufacturers that repel tomato sauce, coffee and even red wine.
 Researchers are also developing fabrics that can stay dry for days underwater, swimsuits that cannot become wet, and ship hulls with dramatically reduced drag.

 Condensation and Sperhydrophobic Surfaces